 How to Encrypt Single Files and Folders in Windows 10

-It opens up on the General tab by default.
-Keep it there and then click on the “Advanced” button next to the Attributes heading.
+2. It opens up on the General tab by default.
+Keep it there and then click on the Advanced button next to the Attributes heading.

-And then click on the “OK” button at the bottom of the Advanced Attributes window to close it.
+4. And then click on the OK button at the bottom of the Advanced Attributes window to close it.

-And then click on the “Apply” button at the bottom of the Properties dialog box to apply the changes that you’ve made.
+5. And then click on the Apply button at the bottom of the Properties dialog box to apply the changes that you’ve made.

-Before it applies them though, it brings up another window, the Confirm Attribute Changes window, and makes you choose between either applying the changes to the file or folder only or applying the changes to the folder or file, plus any subfolders and files that there may be associated with it.
+6. Before it applies them though, it brings up another window, the Confirm Attribute Changes window, and makes you choose between either applying the changes to the file or folder only or applying the changes to the folder or file, plus any subfolders and files that there may be associated with it.
 There is no right or wrong answer this one: just choose the option that best suits your needs.
-(If you’re only interested in applying the changes to the exact file or folder of your choice, then just choose the top option.
-If, however, you think that you might do other stuff in the future that related to your file or folder, then you might want to choose the second option, so everything that you add and is associated with that file or folders gets encrypted as well.)

 How to Backup File Encryption Key with Certificate Manager Tool

-With it open, using the left side pane, head to the Personal > Certificates folders and then highlight the certificate that you can see in the right side pane.
-Now click on Action > All Tasks and “Export” from the secondary menu.
+3. With it open, using the left side pane, head to the Personal > Certificates folders and then highlight the certificate that you can see in the right side pane.
+Now click on Action > All Tasks and Export from the secondary menu.

-You then automatically get shown what is the beginning of the Certificate Export Wizard.
-To get going, click on the “Next” button at the bottom of the window.
+4. You then automatically get shown what is the beginning of the Certificate Export Wizard.
+To get going, click on the Next button at the bottom of the window.

-You then need to pick the file that you want to export (backup).
-You need to either type the exact name or click on the “Browse” button to find out the exact name.
+8. You then need to pick the file that you want to export (backup).
+You need to either type the exact name or click on the Browse button to find out the exact name.
 Anything other than the exact name is not going to work.
 Consequently, this is commonly one of the steps that people get wrong if things were to ever go askew for them.
-(You’ll see in our example above that the folder that we clicked on to encrypt was called “Saved Pictures,” as shown in the step where we clicked on its “Properties” to then bring up its advanced options.
-As such, that is the name we typed in for your file to export.
-Do the same thing but using your own folder or file name instead.)

-Upon seeing the completion message for the Export Wizard, it shows you what you have chosen to do in the box.
-Store that information if you like and then click on the “Finish” button when you’re done.
+9. Upon seeing the completion message for the Export Wizard, it shows you what you have chosen to do in the box.
+Store that information if you like and then click on the Finish button when you’re done.

 Some technology experts are struggling to come up with reasons why the EFS encryption even exists anymore now that BitLocker is out and doing a better job, but the answer is still as straightforward as ever: while it is possible to have both EFS and BitLocker encryption running at the same time, you need to use the EFS variety if you only want to encrypt some but not all, files that you have on your drive.
 BitLocker is full disk encryption, which means that it will be encrypting everything on your drive.
 It’s assumed that those technology experts realize this and just don’t think there’s anything wrong with encrypting the full drive, and you might, comfortably, get ten years of computer use without running into problems, but we also know of plenty of people who do hesitate to use full disk encryption for the double-edged sword that it provides: if something goes wrong with the operating system, or you lose the recovery key, your data is gone.
 Without meaning to sway you one way or the other, it’s just information that everyone should know before jumping into making the decision on what to do.